Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 - Email forwarding (automatic, rule-based saving)

-- Notion Mail (Notion's own email client)
+- Notion Mail (Notion's own email client, native sync)

 - Automation platforms (Zapier, Make)

-Method 1: Gmail Add-on (Quicktion)
+Method 1: Gmail add-on (Quicktion)

 Quicktion's Gmail add-on works as a sidebar panel inside Gmail.
 When you open any email, you click the Quicktion icon, choose a destination database, and hit save.

-Step 1: Install the add-on.
 Open the Google Workspace Marketplace, search for "Quicktion," and click Install.
 Grant the requested permissions (read email and display sidebar).

-Step 2: Connect Notion.
 Open Gmail, click the Quicktion icon in the right sidebar, and sign in with your Google account.
 Then connect your Notion workspace and authorize access to the databases you want to use.

-Step 4: Save an email.
 Open any email in Gmail, click the Quicktion icon, select your destination, review the pre-filled properties, and click Save to Notion.
 Done.

 Pros